ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 **Stain Sensor:** Using the change in resistance stretch rubbers I can get a sense of what muscles I'm actuating or general shape of my arm.
 However, they are easily damaged and wear with use.

 **Muscle Sensors:** Something like an MYO armband can determine hand gestures, but require a lot of processing overhead for my use case.
-They are also quite expensive.
+They are also quite expensive and the electrodes not reusable.

 **IMU:** Acceleration and gyroscope sensors are cheap and do not wear out over time.
 However, determining a gesture from the data output of the sensor requires a lot of manual thresholding and timing to determine anything useful.
 Luckily machine learning can determine relationships in the data and even can be implemented on a microcontroller with tflite and TinyML.
 So I chose to go forward with an IMU sensor and Machine Learning.